 “How do you reach the general public in a bigger way?
 Why not attractions that people will come to the way they go to Disney or Universal or the Smithsonian?”

 Answers in Genesis says they want to further develop the 80-acre grounds, adding a recreation of a walled Noah-era city, which would touch on the social climate of the civilized world before the flood.
 This is only the tip of the iceberg, Ham promises, as he has also expressed a desire to construct a second town — this one meant to reflect society in the era of Jesus Christ.
 Other installment ideas range from a 3,200-seat amphitheater to a 10-plagues-of-Egypt thrill ride.

 It has not all been smooth sailing for the Ark Encounter.
 The park has come under harsh criticism, mainly for teaching creationist beliefs that the world is about 6,000 years old and that dinosaurs were among the animals saved by Noah.
 Ham is undeterred by the critics, stating:

 “Obviously, we’re in a minority,” he says.
 But “just because a majority believes in something doesn’t mean it’s right.
 People love darkness rather than light.
 If a majority believes something, I’m naturally suspicious because of the sin nature of man.”

-Ham is always up for debating, and has done so with Bill Nye twice.
-In one video Ham gives Nye a guided tour of the ark, during which Nye argues about nearly every exhibit at which they stop.
+Ham is always up for debating, and has done so with Bill Nye twice., during which Nye argues about nearly every exhibit at which they stop.

 Setting aside the controversial nature of the educational aspects of the Ark Encounter, the feats of modern engineering that facilitated the construction of this megalodon of a ship is awe-inspiring.
 The animatronic models of Noah’s family are so lifelike that they are approaching the uncanny valley and the exhibits’ depictions of the technical aspects of ancient life are superb.